Rough center manifolds: Rough differential equations

 \end{lemma}

-\begin{proof} In order to justify that the Gubinelli derivative is zero, we show that the term in~\eqref{gderivative:drfift} is $2\alpha$-H\"older regular.
+\begin{proof} In order to prove the statement we show that the term in~\eqref{gderivative:drfift} is $2\alpha$-H\"older regular.
 Letting $0\leq s < t \leq 1$ we first verify the regularity of the term containing the initial condition.
 Since we are working on finite-dimensional spaces, we immediately infer that

 which gives us

 For the convolution with the nonlinear drift term, we obtain

 This leads to